billwiliams/NLP/parts_of_speech/README.md

 $ \textrm{if}\ A[s_{idx}, i] <> 0 : best\_probs[i,0] = log(A[s_{idx}, i]) + log(B[i, vocab[corpus[0]]])$

 $ \textrm{if}\ A[s_{idx}, i] == 0 : best\_probs[i,0] = float('-inf')$

+## Viterbi Forward

+We implement  the `viterbi_forward` by  populating  `best_probs` and `best_paths` matrices.
+- Walk forward through the corpus.
+- For each word, compute a probability for each possible tag.

+this  includes the path up to that (word,tag) combination.